 This new probe involves vehicles assembled by Honda, Ford, Toyota, General Motors, Nissan, Subaru, Tesla, Ferrari, Mazda, Daimler AG, BMW, Chrysler, Porsche, Jaguar, and others.
-The vehicles under investigation include both those that had the inflators installed when they were manufactured and some that were used in prior recall repairs.
+The vehicles under investigation include those that had the inflators installed when they were manufactured and some used in prior recall repairs.

 What the New Investigation Entails

-The 30 million vehicles that are part of this new probe have inflators with a “desiccant” or drying agent.
-Reuters reported that according to the document, NHTSA said there have been no reported ruptures of the vehicles on the roads with airbags that have the drying agent.
+The 30 million vehicles in this new probe have inflators with a “desiccant” or drying agent.
+According to the document, Reuters reported that NHTSA said there have been no reported ruptures of the vehicles on the roads with airbags that have the drying agent.
 NHTSA further stated that while it hasn’t identified an immediate safety risk, more work is needed to evaluate the future risk of non-recalled desiccated inflators.
 The agency also said that the investigation would require exhaustive information on Takata’s production processes and surveys of inflators in the field.

 If You Have Been Injured

-Takata airbag inflators have caused not only fatalities but also severe and catastrophic injuries.
-There are still millions of vehicles out on our roadways with these dangerous airbags and those who drive them don’t even know it.
-If you or a loved one has been injured as the result of a faulty Takata airbag inflator, you may be able to file a product liability lawsuit against the automaker and the manufacturer of the defective airbag.
+Takata airbag inflators have caused fatalities and severe and catastrophic injuries.
+Millions of vehicles are out on our roadways with these dangerous airbags, and those who drive them don’t even know it.
+If you or a loved one has been injured due to a faulty Takata airbag inflator, you may be able to file a product liability lawsuit against the automaker and the manufacturer of the defective airbag.

 If you have lost a loved one, you may be able to file a wrongful death lawsuit seeking compensation for damages such as medical expenses, funeral costs, lost future income, pain and suffering, and loss of love, care, and companionship.
-An experienced auto defect lawyer will be able to advise you regarding your legal rights and options.
+An experienced auto defect lawyer can advise you regarding your legal rights and options.